ecmwf/polytope-mars/README.md

 1. **datacube:** This option is used to set up what type of datacube is being used at the moment, currently only gribjump is supported.
 2. **options** These are the options used by polytope for interpreting the data available.
 3. **coverageconfig** These options are used by convjsonkit to parse the output of polytope into coverageJSON.

+## Acknowledgements

+Past and current funding and support is listed in the adjoining [Acknowledgements](./ACKNOWLEDGEMENTS.rst).